DIYgod/DPlayer/README.md

 It requires the library [hls.js](https://github.com/dailymotion/hls.js) and it should be loaded before DPlayer.min.js.

-Not supporting live danamku for now.
+Live danamku is not supported  yet.

 ```HTML
 <div id="player1" class="dplayer"></div>